-After more than three years as a co-host of Plato’s Cave, Emma Westwood ‘retires’ from her weekly seat to appear as guest, alongside Cerise Howard, on Primal Screen in 2020 – regular hosts are Paul Anthony Nelson, Flick Ford and Sally Christie.
+After more than three years as a co-host of Plato’s Cave, Emma Westwood ‘retired’ from her weekly seat to appear as an occasional guest – regular hosts are Paul Anthony Nelson and Flick Ford.

-The show is produced by Lisa Kovacevic with tech/panelling by Karl Chapman.
+The show is produced by Karl Chapman.
 Episodes are edited and in podcast form by Maudie Osborne.

 Former Plato’s Cave broadcasters (l-r): Emma Westwood.
 Paul Anthony Nelson, Sally Christie and Cerise Howard